Bookings closing soon!

 Join us online for one of the main highlights of the UKELA year.

 The theme of her lecture will be on what environmental lawyers (and UKELA) can do to address and promote inclusion and diversity in environmental law.
 She will provide insights or parallels with addressing and promoting inclusion and diversity in the wider environmental movement, linking into aspects of environmental justice, environmental policy and climate change.
+You can read more about this in the article Judy wrote for elaw, UKELA's members' journal.

 Read more about Judy's work on her website and that of the Black Environment Network.